chobolife/study_english/bread_barbershop/Season_1/03_Heavy_Metal.md

 - Oh hey!
 None of that is what I asked you to do.
 - I want my look back down.
 - What?
 Your look?
 Don't you know how much effort it took me to make this?
 The ingredients alone are $100.
 - 100 dollars?
-That's it.
+- That's it.
 You're not getting a cent of our job.
 Come on.
 Let's go.
 - We're done.
 - There's no leaving until you pay up.
 - What?
 Come on.
 You don't know who we are.
 You guys, let's show him our rage.
 ***
 - You guys okay?
-That bread you're really gonna get it now.
+That bread.
+You're really gonna get it now.
 - Wait.
 Look at our style.
 It's rad.
 ***
 - Wow.
 We look awesome.